josh-howes/hccpy/README.md

 }
 ```

-### HCC-Describing a Hierachical Condition Category
+### HCC-Describing a Hierarchical Condition Category

 To get the description, hierarchy parents and children of a HCC: